Jaymon/prom/docs/README_REDUCE.md

 def target_map(o):
-    """This is our mapping function, any non-None value is passed to our reduce function""" if o.pk % 2 == 0:
+    """This is our mapping function, any non None value is passed to our reduce function""" if o.pk % 2 == 0:
         return o.pk

 d = {"count": 0}
 def target_reduce(pk):
-    """any non-None value from target_map is run through this function""" d["count"] += 1
+    """any non None value from target_map is run through this function""" d["count"] += 1